-Single particle cryo-EM: Alternative schemes to improve the dose efficiency
+Single-particle cryo-EM: alternative schemes to improve dose efficiency

-Yue Zhang1, Penghan Lu2, Enzo Rotunno3, Filippo Troiani3, Paul van Schayck1, Amir H. Tavabi2, Rafal E. Dunin-Borkowski2, Vincenzo Grillo3, Peter J. Peters1, Raimond B.G.
-Ravelli^{1}
+Yue Zhang,^a Peng-Han Lu,^b Enzo Rotunno,^c Filippo Troiani,^c J. Paul van Schayck,^a Amir H. Tavabi,^b Rafal E. Dunin-Borkowski,^b Vincenzo Grillo,^c Peter J. Peters^a and Raimond B. G. Ravelli^a

-1Maastricht Multimodal Molecular Imaging Institute, Division of Nanoscopy, Maastricht University, Universiteitssingel 50, 6229 ER Maastricht, The Netherlands

-2Ernst Ruska-Centre for Microscopy and Spectroscopy with Electrons and Peter Grünberg Institute, Forschungszentrum Jülich, 52425 Jülich, Germany

-3CNR-Istituto Nanoscienze, Centro S3, Via G Campi 213/A, I-41125 Modena, Italy
+^aMaastricht Multimodal Molecular Imaging Institute, Division of Nanoscopy, Maastricht University, Universiteitssingel 50, Maastricht 6229 ER, The Netherlands, ^bErnst Ruska-Centre for Microscopy and Spectroscopy with Electrons and Peter Grünberg Institute, Forschungszentrum Jülich, Jülich 52425, Germany, and ^cCNR-Istituto Nanoscienze, Centro S3, Via G Campi 213/A, I-41125 Modena, Italy.
+Correspondence e-mail: rbg.ravelli@maastrichtuniversity.nl

-Corresponding author: rbg.ravelli@maastrichtuniveristy.nl

-Abstract

-Imaging of biomolecules by ionising radiation, such as electrons, causes radiation damage which introduces structural and compositional changes of the specimen.
-The total number of high-energy electrons per surface area that can be used for imaging in cryo-electron microscopy (cryo-EM) is severely restricted due to radiation damage, resulting in low signal-to-noise (SNR) ratios.
-High resolution details are dampened by the transfer function of the microscope and detector, and are the first to get lost as radiation damage alters the individual molecules which are presumed to be identical during averaging.
-As a consequence, radiation damage puts a limit to the particle size and sample heterogeneity with which electron microscopy (EM) can deal.
+Imaging of biomolecules by ionizing radiation, such as electrons, causes radiation damage which introduces structural and compositional changes of the specimen.
+The total number of high-energy electrons per surface area that can be used for imaging in cryogenic electron microscopy (cryo-EM) is severely restricted due to radiation damage, resulting in low signal-to-noise ratios (SNR).
+High resolution details are dampened by the transfer function of the microscope and detector, and are the first to be lost as radiation damage alters the individual molecules which are presumed to be identical during averaging.
+As a consequence, radiation damage puts a limit on the particle size and sample heterogeneity with which electron microscopy (EM) can deal.
 Since a transmission EM (TEM) image is formed from the scattering process of the electron by the specimen interaction potential, radiation damage is inevitable.
 However, we can aim to maximize the information transfer for a given dose and increase the SNR by finding alternatives to the conventional phase-contrast cryo-EM techniques.
-Here some alternative transmission electron microscopy techniques are reviewed, including phase plate, multi-pass transmission electron microscopy, off-axis holography, ptychography, and a quantum sorter.
-We discuss their prospects for providing more or complementary structural information within the limited lifetime of the sample.
+Here some alternative transmission electron microscopy techniques are reviewed, including phase plate, multi-pass transmission electron microscopy, off-axis holography, ptychography and a quantum sorter.
+Their prospects for providing more or complementary structural information within the limited lifetime of the sample are discussed.